Today's Articles

 A Race Riot in Wilmington, North Carolina Occurs

-On this date in 1898, the Wilmington race riot took place, which became a landmark in North Carolina history.
+On this date in 1898, the Wilmington race riot occurred, a landmark in North Carolina history.

 Restrictions on Black voting followed, marking the onset of the Jim Crow era of segregation.
 Though termed a "race riot," it has also been called a massacre, rebellion, revolt, race war, and coup d'etat.
 The unusual situation of the Wilmington events, involving the removal of the legally elected mayor and city council and installation of revolt leader Alfred Moore Waddell, make this last term technically correct.
 In the days preceding the election of 1898, Waddell, a former Confederate officer and U.S. Congressman, called for the removal of the Republicans and Populists then in power in Wilmington and proposed in a speech at Thalian Hall that the white citizens, if necessary, "choke the Cape Fear with carcasses."